Julie-Von/Secret-Garden/README.md

     Output: "2314"

 # Idea：
+  1. Obviously:

-  1. For the 1st digit: n possibilities;
+     For the 1st digit: n possibilities;

      For the 2nd digit: n-1 possibilities;

-     ...
+     \...

   2. Think in another way:

      if the 1st digit is fixed, then there are (n-1)! possibilities of the remaining digits;

-     ...
+     \...

      if the d_st digit is fixed, then there are (n-d)! possibilities of the remaining digits;